shxlpa/raoshilpa.github.io/provocations.md

 </div>
 <div style="display: inline-block">
         <h2>Making Research More Accessible</h2>
-        <p>The above Topography project is a precursor idea to a larger hobby-project I’ve envisioned, where I can take research papers and turn them into more accessible, online labs modeled like the <a href= https://www.pbs.org/wgbh/nova/labs/ PBS Nova series.></a> Take well-known research papers, grind the science and specifics down to an online interactive laboratory which younger students can access.
+        <p>The above Topography project is a precursor idea to a larger hobby-project I’ve envisioned, where I can take research papers and turn them into more accessible, online labs modeled like the <a href="https://www.pbs.org/wgbh/nova/labs/">PBS Nova series.></a> Take well-known research papers, grind the science and specifics down to an online interactive laboratory which younger students can access.
 I wonder how science and math education would look different if students themselves could interact with real-world instances of recent scientific advancements.</p>
 </div>